8 Children’s Cartoons To Avoid That Teaches Bad Habits

 We give you the breakdown of these cartoons and how they are harming your child.

-This wildly popular Japanese cartoon is a favourite amongst many children and adults alike.
+One of the most popular childrens cartoons, Pokémon, is a favourite amongst many children and adults alike.
 But how is that adorable little yellow Pikachu and his friends sending out the wrong message to kids, you may ask?

 Well, psychologists have analysed the violence levels in a few TV programmes, including Pokémon, and they believe that watching such animated shows can make young people more aggressive.